roc-lang/roc/www/content/abilities.md

 ## [Builtins](#builtins) {#builtins}

 Roc's Builtin types such as numbers, records, and tags, are automatically derived for the builtin Abilities.
-This means that you can use these Abilties without needing to provide a custom implementation.
+This means that you can use these Abilities without needing to provide a custom implementation.

 ### [`Eq` Ability](#eq-ability) {#eq-ability}